graniticio/granitic/doc/tutorial/001-fundamentals.md

 ## Facilities

-A <code>facility</code> is Granitic's name for a high-level feature that your application can enable or disable.
+A `facility` is Granitic's name for a high-level feature that your application can enable or disable.
 By default, most of the features are disabled.
-You can see which features are available to your applications and whether or not they're enabled by inspecting the file <code>facility/config/active.json</code> in your Granitic installation folder:
+You can see which features are available to your applications and whether or not they're enabled by inspecting the file `facility/config/active.json` in your Granitic installation folder:

 ```json
 {